aslagle/reactive-table/README.md

         { key: 'name', label: 'Name' },
         { key: 'location', label: 'Location' },
         { key: 'year', label: 'Year' }
     ] }

+#### Templates

+You can specify a template to use to render a field, by adding `tmpl` to the field options.

+    { fields: [
+        { key: 'name', label: 'Name', tmpl: Template.nameTmpl },
+        { key: 'location', label: 'Location', tmpl: Template.locationTmpl }
+    ] }

 #### Virtual columns